Home > Blog >

 Mecalux solutions are priced project‑by‑project, with costs driven by building size, automation level, and software scope.

 6 River Systems focuses on goods-to-person workflows using its "Chuck" autonomous mobile robots, which guide pickers through optimized routes.
 Instead of replacing people, these mobile robots walk the warehouse with human workers, carrying totes, lights, and screens to direct picking tasks and reduce walking.
+This human-robot collaboration model is increasingly favored by fulfillment companies that want to improve throughput without replacing their entire workforce.

 Key features